Student Ambassador Scheme

 What skills and qualities do I need to become a Student Ambassador?

-The Student Ambassador Scheme is open to all current students at UEL including home, domestic and EU.
-We welcome applicants from foundation, first year and second year.
+The Student Ambassador Scheme is open to all current students at UEL, including home, domestic and EU students.
+We welcome applicants from all courses, particularly those in Foundation or their first year of study.

-We are looking for reliable, committed individuals with strong communication skills.
+We are seeking reliable and committed individuals with strong communication skills.
 We need ambassadors who can speak about UEL confidently to a variety of audiences (including parents and carers, school staff and young people).

-To support the pre-entry work of our Access and Outreach Team we particularly welcome applications from students who may have a disability, are care experienced or estranged from their families.
+To support the work of our Access and Outreach Team, we particularly welcome applications from students who may have a disability, are care-experienced or are estranged from their families.

 What sort of things does a Student Ambassador do?